-The proponent shall pay special attention to assessing the effects related to the risk of accidents and malfunctions.
 The failure of certain works caused by human error or exceptional natural events could cause major effects.
-It is therefore necessary to conduct an analysis of the risks of natural events, technological accidents or unintended consequences of military activity, determine their effects and present a preliminary emergency measures plan for the construction and operation phases of the works to be built and for existing works requiring a modification in management.
-The environmental impact statement shall present all factors that could compromise the security conditions in the region affected by the project.
-It shall pay particular attention to the sensitive elements of the environment (e.g., natural sites of interest, areas of major use) that may be affected in the event of an accident or major malfunction.
+The proponent will therefore also conduct an analysis of the risks of natural events, technological accidents or unintended consequences of military activity, determine their effects and present a preliminary emergency measures plan for the construction and operation phases of the works to be built and for existing works requiring a modification in management.